-Ankole-Watusi Cattle Characteristics, Origin & Uses
+Ankole-Watusi Cattle: Origin, Characteristics, Uses

 The Ankole-Watusi cattle are a multipurpose breed of cattle.
 It is also known as Ankole Longhorn, and sometimes known as simply Ankole or Watusi.